 - Access must be from a street (as per paragraph 7.21 of the guidance) or from another premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café, the whole area would have to be licensed
+In effect there cannot be an entrance to a betting shop from a shop of any kind unless that shop is itself a licensed premises.